hazelcast/hazelcast-reference-manual/src/Map-UsingHD.md

         </map>
      ```

-     If it is `NATIVE`, then the proper near cache configuration should be as follows:
+     the equivalent configuration for `NATIVE` in-memory format would be similar to the following:
      ```xml
          <map name="nativeMap*">